entrez/beluga-cli/README.md

    ```

 ## notes:

+### profiles:
+including `--profile=<profilename>` after the primary command allows you to switch between any number of named profiles. to set up a new profile, run `beluga-cli config --profile=<profilename>` (with the name you want to use filled in). once you have set up the credentials for a particular profile, it can be used for any other command.

 ### remote uri formatting:
 note that in all commands, remote uris should be be formatted as cdn://path. for instance, in order to download the file http://cdn.your.site/dir1/file.txt, you could run the command `beluga-cli cp cdn://dir1/file.txt ~/file.txt`. as a general rule, cdn://path/to/obj corresponds to http://cdn.your.site/path/to/obj.